top of page

 • reality, emotions or judgment, or that results in disturbed behaviour;

-If you meet the above requirements, we can move onto a suitability test for your dog.
+If you meet the above requirements, we can move onto an assistance dog suitability assessment for your dog.

 The suitability test will cover the following areas: